- Clinical science

-- Plan surgery (e.g., lung volume reduction, lung transplantation).
+- Indicated in planning surgery (e.g., lung volume reduction, lung transplantation)

-- Rule out differential diagnoses (e.g., bronchiectasis, lung cancer).
+- Rules out differential diagnoses (e.g., bronchiectasis, lung cancer)

 - Gram stain and sputum culture: in the case of suspected pulmonary bacterial infection (e.g., fever, productive cough, new infiltrate on chest x-ray)